huntdatacenter/docs/docs/administer-science/prices/pricelist.md

 *Compute updates*

-* The new E-series machine type (default.e) is included with 32 GB RAM per vCPU.
+* The new E-series machine type (default.e) is included with 16 GB of memory per vCPU.
 * A new GPU accelerator (NVIDIA A40) is included.

 #### HUNT Cloud Price list v4.0 (MAJOR)